neondatabase/website/content/docs/guides/vercel.md

 ### DATABASE_URL not set on first preview deployment

-In Vercel, the preview environment `DATABASE_URL` is not set by the Neon Vercel Integration on the first preview deployment for a pull request.
+In earlier versions of the integration, the preview environment `DATABASE_URL` is not set by the Neon Vercel Integration on the first preview deployment for a pull request.

-This is a known [issue](https://github.com/neondatabase/cloud/issues/5378) with a dependency on Vercel that we are working to resolve.

-The current workaround is to redeploy your preview deployment in Vercel.
+To avoid this issue, you can reinstall the integration to update to the latest version.
+Alternatively, a workaround is to redeploy your preview deployment in Vercel.
 The preview environment `DATABASE_URL` is set on the next deployment.
 For redeploy instructions, see [Managing Deployments](https://vercel.com/docs/deployments/managing-deployments), in the _Vercel documentation_.

-## Manage the Neon Vercel Integration
+## Manage the Neon Postgres integration in Vercel

-To view integration permissions, manage integration access, or remove the Neon integration:
+To view permissions, manage which Vercel projects your integration has access to, or uninstall the Neon integration:

 1. On the Vercel dashboard, select **Settings** > **Integrations**.
-1. Find the **Neon** integration and select **Manage**.
+1. Find the **Neon** integration and select **Configure**.

    <Admonition type="note">
    Removing the Neon Vercel Integration removes the Vercel environment variables set by the integration.
 It does not remove Neon branches created by the integration.
 To remove Neon branches, see [Delete a branch](/docs/manage/branches#delete-a-branch).